lbke/nextpatterns.dev/src/content/tutorial/1-basics/1-introduction/1-welcome/content.md

 You'll find the following:
 - A code editor with code samples demonstrating the problem we want to solve.
-- a button to check the solution.
+- A button to check the solution.
-- a preview of a running Next application.
+- A preview of a running Next application (it can take some time to load and start).

 The code is merged into a running Astro application, and the result is what you see in the preview section.